🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 # > python evaluate.py

-# test accuracy: 0.895
+# Test accuracy: 0.895

-# precision: 0.891
+# Precision: 0.891

-# recall: 0.902
+# Recall: 0.902

-# metrics of display
+# Show metrics

 # dvc metrics show

-# Visualize pipeline
+# Visualize the pipeline

 # dvc dag